 If PPI was included in your loan or card agreement without you knowing

 If you thought PPI was mandatory

 DON'T DELAY - PPI Claim Form Download

 PPI usually covers payments for a fixed period which should be the same as the length of the loan.
 If not after this point the borrower must find other means to repay the debt, though the period covered by insurance is typically long enough for most people to start working again and earn enough to service their debt.
 PPI is different from other types of insurance such as home insurance, in that it can be quite difficult to determine if it is right for a person or not.
 Careful assessment of what would happen if a person became unemployed would need to be considered, as payments in lieu of notice (for example) may render a claim ineligible despite the insured person being genuinely unemployed.

 Check out this video about PPI claims:

-Making a PPI Claim for FREE
+Using a PPI Claim form for FREE

 If you become unemployed for instance then you can claim against the PPI insurance to get your payments made.
 Similarly if you have to leave work due to illness.
 You need to check the paperwork carefully to see what you are covered for and then make a claim in accordance with the terms of your agreement.

 In recent years many people have found that the PPI that they bought is inadequate - in fact it has been mis-sold.
 Such people are entitled to claim back PPI payments from their provider.
 This could apply if for instance you were already unemployed or knew that you would be shortly retiring and it was not explained to you that the PPI was not suitable in these circumstances.